Search: 577 results

 but the young man was brought in alive and well, to the joy of the whole assembly.
 As for us, we embark'd, and sail'd to Assos,

-Then we went on ahead to the ship and sailed for Assos, intending to take Paul on board there.
-For these were his instructions, since he himself was going by land.
+But we went on ahead to the ship [and] put out to sea for Assos, intending to take Paul on board there.
+For having made arrangements in this way, he himself was intending to travel by land.

 Verse ConceptsThe NavyParticular JourneysSea TravelPeople Going Beforesailing